Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Administration.md

 ## How user permissions are set
 As described above there are 4 different types of administrator.
-There are also different permission models for accessing the application itself (ie not administration).
-How do you set each of these permissions so that a user can only see / use what they are supposed to see / use?
+There are also different permission models for accessing the application itself (ie not the administration pages).
+How do you set each of these permissions so that a user can only see / use what they are supposed to?

 - **We start with a user**: without a user, your colleague can not even log in to the application
 - **Then add a user to a product**: a brand new user cannot do anything or see anything in the application.
 The most common way of granting a user access to the system is to add them as a member to specific products
 - **Give the user the correct role for a product**: when you add a user to a product, you have to set the specific product role they should have.
-This grants them specific permissions to view certain data, edit other data, maybe the ability to delete data too.
+This grants them specific permissions to view certain data, edit other data, maybe the ability to delete some data too.
 Each user has to be actively given a particular role for each product.
 In other words you cannot make a user a "Tester" for all products at once.
-- **Any role can grant the user product ownership access**.

 Product roles have two special flags.
+Changing these flags immediately affect anyone with that particular role:

-One of which is product ownership.
-Any person with a role that has product ownership set to Yes can carry out all administrative tasks on that product
+- **Any product role can grant the user product administrator access**.
+One of the special product role flag is product administrator.
+Any person with a role that has product administrator set to "Yes" can carry out all administrative tasks on that product.
 - **Any role that grants product ownership access can also grant template admin access**.
 The second special flag on a product role is that of Template Admin.
-If a role grants product ownership it can optionally also grant template admin access.
+If a role grants product administrator access it can optionally also grant template admin access.

+Permissions for programs are more simple and managed on a per program basis:

-- **Access to view / edit a program**: to view a program dashboard or its pages, a user has to have been granted access with a particular role to that specific program.
+- **Access to view / edit a program**: to view a program dashboard or its pages, a user has to have access, with a particular role, to that specific program.
 Program roles are either Executive or Owner.
-The owner can carry out any administration tasks on the program.
+Program Owners can carry out any administration tasks on the program.

+Each user profile has two special flags about permissions, which affect the entire system, but only for one user at a time (they are completely separate to product and program permissions):

-- **Users can be granted portfolio viewer access (SpiraPlan only)**: each user profile has two special flags on it.
-These are system wide permissions, that are separate from product roles.
-First, is Portfolio Viewer access, which lets a user see all portfolio pages and enterprise pages in the application.
-In other words, you do not let a user see this portfolio or that portfolio, but all portfolios en masse.
+- **Users can be granted portfolio viewer access (SpiraPlan only)**: The first special flag on the user profile is Portfolio Viewer access.
+This allows a user access to all portfolio pages and enterprise pages in the application.
+In other words, you do not control which portfolio a user can see, but only if they can access all portfolios or none of them.
 Only a system administrator can set this on a user.
 - **Users can be granted system administrator status**: this is the second special flag on a user profile and makes the user a system administrator.
 Only a system administrator can set this on a user.

 !!! info "System administrators and product roles"